MikaelMayer/Editor/README.md

             onclick="remove(getEnclosingCaret('tr'))" contenteditable="false">Remove row</button>

 A default toolbar is to come soon in Editor, keep in touch.

+### Command-line arguments

+Editor can be run with some commands to change its default behavior.

+* `--edit=false` deactivates the edit mode (activated by default).
+It can always be re-added on any URL by adding `?edit=true`
+* `--autosave=false` deactivates the autosave functionality (activated by default).
+It can always be re-added on any URL by adding `?autosave=true`
+* `--question=false` automatically chooses the first answer in case of ambiguity (interactive questioning by default).
+It can always be re-added on any URL by adding `?question=true`
+* `--admin=true` activates the admin mode (mostly to change `server.elm` -- deactivated by default).
+It can always be re-added on any URL by adding `?admin=false`

 ## Limitations, future work and caution

 ### Ambiguity